okaydouglas/coding-with-gpt/README.md

 When I asked it to extend the dice class to allow rolling multiple times it created a new method.

-Checking the boundary condition ```if n<=0:``` before doing the rolls was a nice touch.
-I'm pretty lazy and often forget to add these types of safeguards.

 And when I asked it what the multiple function returns, it correctly responded a 'list of integers'.

 And was able to modify the return value so it returned the sum of the list instead of the actual list.

+Checking the boundary condition ```if n<=0:``` before doing the rolls was a nice touch.
+Admittedly I'm pretty lazy and often forget to add these types of safeguards.

 For bash, it came up with a novel approach (using shuf) and was even able to change the algorithm used to generate the random numbers (going from shuf to /dev/random) when asked.